Phues/Big-Data-Labs/TP2/README.md

 1. Use the images from the previous lab.
 2. Add the slaves `spark-slave1` and
-`spark-slave2` at `cd /usr/local/spark/conf`
+`spark-slave2` at `/usr/local/spark/conf`
 (can be done using `vim slaves`)
-3. Add the following line to `spark-env.sh` located at `/usr/local/spark/conf` to can execute python files:
+3. Add the following line to `spark-env.sh` located at `/usr/local/spark/conf` to execute python files:
     ```
     PYSPARK_PYTHON=/usr/bin/python3